AQian0/re-svg/WARP.md

 This file provides guidance to WARP (warp.dev) when working with code in this repository.

-# re-svg TypeScript Library
+# re-svg Command-Line Tool

-A modern TypeScript library project built with ESM modules, using tsdown for building and vitest for testing.
-Currently based on the tsdown-starter template with placeholder functionality ready for implementation.
+A modern TypeScript command-line tool for processing and manipulating SVG files.
+Built with ESM modules, using tsdown for building and vitest for testing.

 ## Quick Commands